Symmetry protected gapless $Z_2$ spin liquids: Introduction

-Between these spinon superconductors (\ztsl s) and usual electronic superconductors, there is a crucial difference on how (space group) symmetries are implemented on spinons and on electrons.
-Since spinons are ``fractionalized'' collective excitations of the spin system, they can carry a fractional quantum number of (spatial and global) symmetries, a phenomena known as ``symmetry fractionalization''\cite{Essin2013}.
-The possible symmetry fractionalization classes of spinons in \ztsl s are classified by 2nd group cohomology of the symmetry group\cite{Essin2013,Hung2013,Barkeshli2014}.
-In this work, we show that certain fractionalization class necessarily leads to gapless \ztsl s.
+Between these spinon superconductors (\ztsl s) and usual electronic superconductors, there is a crucial difference on how space group symmetries can be implemented on spinons and on electrons.
+Since spinons are ``fractionalized'' collective excitations of the spin system, they can carry a fractional quantum number of spatial (and global) symmetries, a phenomena known as ``symmetry fractionalization''\cite{Essin2013}.
+The possible symmetry fractionalization classes of bosonic (or fermionic) spinons in a \ztsl~are classified by 2nd group cohomology $\mathcal{H}^2(G_s,Z_2)$ of the symmetry group\cite{Essin2013,Barkeshli2014} $G_s$.
+In this work, we show that certain fractionalization classes necessarily lead to gapless \ztsl s on a given lattice.

-Previous studies on gapless superconductors\cite{Matsuura2013,Chiu2014} and \ztsl s\cite{Wen2002a} are based on perturbative arguments at the free fermion level, hence it's natural to ask: can interactions between fermions (spinons) destroy a gapless pair superfluid (\ztsl) in a non-perturbative fashion?
-In this work, by utilizing $U(1)$ spin rotational symmetry, we are able to establish the stability of gapless spinon spectrum non-perturbatively, based on properties of Schmidt decomposition\cite{Pollmann2010,Chen2011a,Watanabe2015} of a symmetric short-range-entangled pair superfluid ground state.
+Previous studies on nodal superconductors\cite{Matsuura2013,Chiu2014} and gapless \ztsl s\cite{Wen2002a} are based on perturbative arguments at the free fermion level, \ie by analyzing symmetry-allowed mass terms for certain Dirac-like spectra.
+A natural step further is to address this question in a generic interacting system: can interactions between fermions (spinons) destroy a nodal superconductor (gapless \ztsl) in a non-perturbative fashion?
+In this work, by utilizing $U(1)$ spin rotational symmetry, we are able to establish the stability of gapless spinon spectrum non-perturbatively, based on properties of Schmidt decomposition\cite{Pollmann2010,Chen2011a,Watanabe2015} of a symmetric short-range-entangled ground state.

-After establishing three symmetry criteria for gapless \ztsl s, we applying them to identify gapless \ztsl~s on square, triangular and kagome lattices.
-This also enables us to narrow down the gapped symmetric \ztsl s on these lattices, in particular the kagome lattice case is experimentally relevant to the paramagnetic ground state of Herbertsmithite\cite{Mendels2007,Fu2015}.
-We found that on all three lattices, the only possible gapped symmetric \ztsl s are those realized in Schwinger-boson representation\cite{Sachdev1992,Wang2006,Yang2015}.
+After establishing three symmetry criteria for gapless \ztsl s, we apply them to identify gapless \ztsl~s on square, triangular and kagome lattices.
+They also enable us to identify the gapped symmetric \ztsl s on these lattices, where the kagome lattice case is experimentally relevant to the possibly gapped paramagnetic ground state of Herbertsmithite\cite{Mendels2007,Fu2015}.
+We found that on all three lattices, the only possible gapped symmetric \ztsl s are those realized in Schwinger-boson representation\cite{Sachdev1992,Wang2006,Yang2016}.